melegati/EmpiricalStandards/docs/standards/InterviewStudies.md

 -   Interviewing a small number of similar people, creating the illusion of convergence and saturation
--   Mis-presenting a qualitative survey as grounded theory or a case study.
+-   Mis-presenting a interview study as grounded theory or a case study.

 ## Invalid Criticisms